Built-in Layer Types

 Flux.RNN

-— FunctionRNN(in => out, σ = tanh)
+— TypeRNN(in => out, σ = tanh; init_kernel = glorot_uniform,

-The most basic recurrent layer; essentially acts as a Dense
+The most basic recurrent layer.
+Essentially acts as a Dense

 layer, but with the output fed back into the input each time step.